flashjaysan/memo-defold/memo-defold.md

 ![Camera properties list](defold_camera_properties.png)

+- Le champ `Id` vous permet de définir le nom de la caméra.
+- Le champ `Url` indique le chemin d'accès à la caméra dans un script (lecture seule).
+- Le champ `Aspect Ratio` The ratio between the frustum width and height.
+1.0 means that you assume a quadratic view.
+1.33 is good for a 4:3 view like 1024x768.
+1.78 is good for a 16:9 view.
+- Le champ `Fov` The camera field of view expressed in radians.
 The current default FOV value is misleading.
 It is not expressed in degrees but in radians.
 For a 45 degree FOV, change the value to 0.785 (𝛑 / 4).
-- **aspect_ratio :** The ratio between the frustum width and height.
-1.0 means that you assume a quadratic view.
-1.33 is good for a 4:3 view like 1024x768.
-1.78 is good for a 16:9 view.
-- **fov :** The camera field of view expressed in radians.
-- **near_z :** The Z-value of the near clipping plane.
+- Le champ `Near Z` The Z-value of the near clipping plane.
-- **far_z :** The Z-value of the far clipping plane.
+- Le champ `Far Z` The Z-value of the far clipping plane.
-- **auto_aspect_ratio :** Set this to 1 to let the camera automatically set the aspect ratio based on the game’s screen settings.
+- Le champ `Auto Aspect Ratio` Set this to 1 to let the camera automatically set the aspect ratio based on the game’s screen settings.

 - **Camera focus :** To activate the camera and have it feed its view and projection matrices, you send the component an `acquire_camera_focus` message:

 `msg.post("#camera", "acquire_camera_focus")`